Smart, Hybrid, Grid-Connected Exterior Lighting Systems.

 The Issue

 The vast majority of street, parking and exterior lights in CA are grid connected and operated in an ON / OFF function using photocells/ time clock combination and do not offer an alternate source of power in case of emergency such as PSPS events, and do not offer load shifting to help with the evening ramp.
-With the electrification of energy use in CA, electric vehicles may likely be adding significant load overnight during the same hours that exterior lights are operating.
-Since there is little renewable energy available at night, it is imperative that all nighttime load be decreased as much as possible or shifted to periods of high renewable availability.
+With the electrification of energy use in CA, electric vehicles may likely add significant overnight load during the same hours that exterior lights are operating.
+Since there is little renewable energy available at night, it is imperative that all nighttime load be decreased as much as possible or shifted to periods of high renewable energy availability.

 Project Innovation